maadhuvijay/Project3-Lego-Classifier/README.md

 ## Data Pre-processing

-Below pre-processing steps were done on the lego images.
+The images were pre-processed implementing the below steps.

 #### Re-sizing of the images: